This document provides an overview of how the query planner and optimizer for SQLite works.

 Note that in most cases, SQLite will only use a single index for each table in the FROM clause of a query.
 The second OR-clause optimization described here is the exception to that rule.
 With an OR-clause, a different index might be used for each subterm in the OR-clause.

 For any given query, the fact that the OR-clause optimization described here can be used does not guarantee that it will be used.
 SQLite uses a cost-based query planner that estimates the CPU and disk I/O costs of various competing query plans and chooses the plan that it thinks will be the fastest.
 If there are many OR terms in the WHERE clause or if some of the indices on individual OR-clause subterms are not very selective, then SQLite might decide that it is faster to use a different query algorithm, or even a full-table scan.
 Application developers can use the EXPLAIN QUERY PLAN prefix on a statement to get a high-level overview of the chosen query strategy.

-Terms that are composed of the LIKE or GLOB operator can sometimes be used to constrain indices.
-There are many conditions on this use:
+A WHERE-clause term that uses the LIKE or GLOB operator can sometimes be used with an index to do a range search, almost as if the LIKE or GLOB were an alternative to a BETWEEN operator.
+There are many conditions on this optimization:

 The LIKE operator has two modes that can be set by a pragma.
 The default mode is for LIKE comparisons to be insensitive to differences of case for latin1 characters.
 Thus, by default, the following expression is true:

 'a' LIKE 'A'

 But if the case_sensitive_like pragma is enabled as follows: